zidane1980slab/ardupilot/libraries/AP_HAL_REVOMINI/boards/revomini_MP32V1F4/1_read_ME.md

-Input Port - PWM input is not supported - this is general trend pin 1 of Input port is GND pin 2 of Input port is +5 pin 3 of Input port is 1st PPM/SBUS/DSM input or Servo9 (if you use RC via UART) pin 4 of Input port is 2nd PPM/SBUS/DSM input or Servo10 - same pins 5&6 of Input port are Tx and Rx of Serial3 (for GPS) pins 7&8 of Input port are SCL and SDA of external I2C (or Tx and Rx for SoftSerial if I2C moved to FlexiPort) - or Servos 7&8
+Input Port - PWM input is not supported - this is general trend pin 1 of Input port is GND pin 2 of Input port is +5 pin 3 of Input port is 1st PPM/SBUS/DSM/SUMD input or Servo9 (if you use RC via UART) pin 4 of Input port is 2nd PPM/SBUS/DSM/SUMD input or Servo10, also can work as RX-only UART (for GPS) pins 5&6 of Input port are Tx and Rx of Serial3 (for GPS) pins 7&8 of Input port are SCL and SDA of external I2C (or Tx and Rx for SoftSerial if I2C moved to FlexiPort) - or Servos 7&8